WestDRI/wgpages/content/apptainer20230330/01-intro.md

   - you can install any system packages and all dependencies for your software as packages inside the container
 - quickly became a way to package and deploy scientific software and its dependencies to different HPC systems
 - is different from Docker, as it does not require `root` access on the host system to *run* it
-  - specifically designed for running containers on multi-user HPC cluster s
+  - specifically designed for running containers on multi-user HPC clusters
 - on a Linux host is very lightweight compared to a full virtual machine (**VM**)
-- on Mac or Windows can be deployed inside a VM (still requires a Linux host layer &nbsp;➜&nbsp; a VM)
+- on Mac or Windows hosts can be deployed inside a VM (still requires a Linux host layer &nbsp;➜&nbsp; a VM)
 - from the technical standpoint, uses:
   - <u>kernel namespaces</u> to virtualize and isolate OS resources (CPU, memory access, disk I/O, network access, user/group namespaces), so that processes inside the container see only a specific, virtualized set of resources
   - Linux control groups (<u>cgroups</u>) to control and limit the use of these resources
-  - <u>overlay filesystems</u> to enable the appearance of writing to otherwise read-only filesystems
+  - <u>overlay images</u> to enable writable filesystems in otherwise read-only containers

 ## Why use a container